 Key Word Sign is often used along with other AAC systems like photos or pictures.
 This is called ‘total communication’ or ‘multi-modal communication’.
 This is the approach typically used with autistic people.

-Does Key Word Sign work?
+Does Key Word Sign help autistic children?

 More high-quality studies are needed.